Tests and diagnosisBy Mayo Clinic Staff

-To determine a diagnosis and check for any related complications, you may have:
+To determine a diagnosis and check for related complications, you may have:

 - A physical exam.
 Your doctor will try to rule out physical problems that could cause your symptoms.

 - Lab tests.
-These may include a check of your thyroid function or a screening for alcohol and drugs, for example.
+These may include, for example, a check of your thyroid function or a screening for alcohol and drugs.

 - A psychological evaluation.
 A doctor or mental health provider talks to you about your symptoms, thoughts, feelings and behavior patterns.
 You may be asked to fill out a questionnaire to help answer these questions.